When should you water Monstera Deliciosa?

 Size

-In general, baby monstera in tiny pots need watering slightly more frequently because they’re only in a small amount of soil.
+Baby monstera in tiny pots need watering more frequently because they’re only in a small amount of soil.
 It really depends on the potting medium and type of pot though.

 How much water do you give Monstera when you water them?